Anthony Barr, OLB, UCLA (HT: 6’4⅞” WT: 255 lbs)

 - Missed the Senior Bowl due to injury.

-Anthony Barr didn’t take the developmental step forward as a senior that he really needed to.
+Barr didn’t take the developmental step forward as a senior that he really needed to.
 That doesn’t take away the athletic upside that he has, though.
 It may cause concern towards how steep his learning curve is and where he happens to be on it right now.

 Barr may benefit from a move to a position that plays off the line of scrimmage more often, whether as a 3-4 weak-side linebacker or an off-ball linebacker spot in a 4-3 base defense.
 At least early on in his career, those positions would play to his strengths as long as he could handle the read and react aspect of those positions.

-Draft Projection: First or second Round
+Draft Projection: First-Second Round